benschem/ev-tours-website/README.md

     - Remove the `script` tag with the `src=/pa-stats` from the `/src/_includes/layouts/base.liquid`
       > </script>

+## ✅ Why did we choose this stack?

-## 🚫 No running process or database = no worries
+No running processes = no worries.

-Eleventy runs a build process on command that compiles the site and generates static files to be served directly.
-The hosting providor (Netlify or other) handles form submissions.
-The CMS runs completely on the client.

-When the content is updated via the CMS, a commit is pushed to the main branch of the repository on Github which triggers Netlify to run Eleventy's build command and deploy the new files.
-Developers can manually edit the code and push a commit to the main branch to also trigger a build and deploy.
+- No need to host a database
+- No need to host a CMS
+- No need to host a backend to handle form submissions
+- No need to host a backend to handle authentication
+- No need for a front end framwork

+It's all just static files.

 Benefits:

+- No hosting costs
 - Nothing to hack
 - No software updates needed
-- Website won't crash or break
+- Website unlikely crash or break

-- Static files are cheap or free to host
+## ✍🏻 How to make changes

+To update the content, visit `https://evtours.com.au/admin` and log in.
+When you edit something and save a change, it should update the live website within a few minutes.

+When the content is updated via the CMS, a commit is pushed to the main branch of the repository on Github, which triggers Netlify to run Eleventy's build command and deploy the rebuilt files.

+Developers can manually edit the code and push a commit to the main branch to also trigger a build and deploy.

 ## 📦 Getting Started